 Today the related fields of ethnology and cultural anthropology have recognized that social groups are all around us and that the many groups of which we form part (families, schoolmates, co-workers, co-hobbyists) have their own folklore.

 In addition to studying folklore as a valuable insight into culture as art and artifact (for example, UF’s course JPT 4502, Japanese Folklore or RUT 3514, Russian Fairy Tales), the university setting incorporates folklore studies into other disciplines as well.
 JST 3930, Special Topics in Jewish Studies, includes folklore in its history of Jewish thought, literature, and culture.
-AML 4170, Studies in American Literary Forms, considers the tall tale, African-American folklore, and categories of jokes and humor.
+AML 4170, Studies in American Literary Forms, consider the tall tale, African-American folklore, and categories of jokes and humor.
 Current special topics courses in the Department of English include oral history and folktales of Native Americans, the vernacular tradition in African American culture, and Asian-American identity as grounded in food choices.

 Folklore studies also helped to provide the groundwork for the field of literary criticism known as structuralism, as seen in the works of Claude Lévi-Strauss (studies of kinship, mythology, and food preparation, Roland Barthes (mythologies in popular culture), and Algirdas Julien Greimas (Lithuanian mythology).
 Folklore studies have provided a framework for scholars working in Cultural Anthropology, First Contact Studies, and Religious Studies, among others.